-The SPHA will accept a family with a valid voucher from another jurisdiction and administer or absorb the voucher.
-The term of the voucher will not expire before the expiration date of any initial SPHA voucher.
-The family must submit a request for tenancy approval for an eligible unit to the receiving SPHA during the term of the receiving SPHA voucher.
-The receiving SPHA may grant extensions in accordance with this Administrative Plan.
-However, if the family decides not to lease-up in the SPHA's jurisdiction, they must contact the initial SPHA to request an extension.
+The SPHA will accept a family with a valid voucher from another jurisdiction as long as it will not expire before the expiration date of any initial SPHA voucher.
+The family must submit a request for tenancy approval for an eligible unit to SPHA during the term of the voucher.
+SPHA may grant extensions in accordance with this Administrative Plan.
+However, if the family decides not to lease-up in the SPHA jurisdiction, they must contact the initial housing authority to request an extension.